 Human factors: selection/training of operators, fatigue, stress, ageing, design of specific tools for training in aeronautical professions;

-Challenges for the HMI: performance, taking into account the operator state in the system, degraded context, adaptation and dynamic adaptive automation;
+Issues for the HMI: performance, taking into account the operator state in the system, degraded context, adaptation and dynamic adaptive automation;

 Digital Airport: improving airport performance and transitioning to a higher level of safety and resilience;